SDWG members, submit a free listing on our bulletin board for a reading, workshop, or service you’re offering

 WORKSHOPS/RETREATS/CONFERENCES

-Election Week MASS MoCA Writing Through Art Poetry Retreat with Jan Freeman
+Writing Through Art Poetry Retreats with Jan Freeman

 Dreaming on the Page Writing Circle with Tzivia Gover, Author and Certified Dreamwork Professional